hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/242__shrImallalitAlAlitaH.md

 >
 >
 >
-> ​First of all, mRdghaTa is not for adhyAsa, it is for kArya-kAraNAbheda.
+> First of all, mRdghaTa is not for adhyAsa, it is for kArya-kAraNAbheda.
 > See the prakaraNa of chhAndogya.
 >
 > rajju-sarpa is not for niravayavatva.
 It's for saying that every thing
 > apart from brahman is superimposed.
 See brahmsUtrAdyAdhikaraNam.
 >
-> ​
+>
 >
 >
 >